-Policy Replaces a Previous Policy (this includes change in policy name): □Yes/ ⊠No If so, list name of previous policy (include policy number if different): Policy Number (issued by the Office of Academic Affairs upon final approval): ADMIN-0621-14 Policy Owner (Individual, Department, or Committee/Chair): Beth Anne Fox, MD / Vice Dean for Academic Affairs Committees, Departments, or Individuals Responsible for Implementation: Offices of Academic and Student Affairs Original Approval Date and Who Approved by: 6/9/2021 - Office of the Dean Effective Date(s): 6/9/2021; 11/9/2023 Revision Date(s) (include a brief description) and Who Approved by (made by Policy Owner and/or Policy Advisory Committee): Administrative Edits (briefly describe) by Staff and/or the Policy Advisory Committee (PAC) and Date (these revisions do not require voting/approval by the policy owner): 11/9/2023 - change of policy being maintained by the Office of the Dean to the Offices of Academic Affairs and Student Affairs / PAC.
-Exemption(s) to Policy (date, by what committee or individual, and brief description): LCME Required Policy: ⊠Yes/ □No If yes, please list the Element(s) Affiliated with this Policy (include Element number/name/statement): 3.6 Student Mistreatment A medical school develops effective written policies that define mistreatment, has effective mechanisms in place for a prompt response to any complaints, and supports educational activities aimed at preventing mistreatment.
-Mechanisms for reporting mistreatment are understood by medical students, including visiting medical students, and ensure that any violations can be registered and investigated without fear of retaliation.
-All policies will be reviewed by the Policy Advisory Committee every three years unless an earlier review is identified.
-Date of Review: Revisions Made: □Yes/ □No If yes, list revisions made: Revisions Require Approval by Policy Owner: \Box Yes/ \Box No
+olicy Replaces a Previous Policy (this includes change in policy name): □Yes/ ⊠No f so, list name of previous policy (include policy number if different): olicy Number (issued by the Office of Academic Affairs upon final approval): ADMIN-0621-14 Policy Owner (Individual, Department, or Committee/Chair): Beth Anne Fox, MD / Vice Dean for Academic Affairs Committees, Departments, or Individuals Responsible for Implementation: Offices of Academic and Student Affairs Original Approval Date and Who Approved by: 6/9/2021 - Office of the Dean Effective Date(s): 6/9/2021; 11/9/2023; 5/23/2024 Revision Date(s) (include a brief description) and Who Approved by (made by Policy Owner and/or Policy Advisory Committee): Administrative Edits (briefly describe) by Staff and/or the Policy Advisory Committee (PAC) and Date (these revisions o not require voting/approval by the policy owner): 1/9/2023 - change of policy being maintained by the Office of the Dean to the Offices of Academic Affairs and tudent Affairs / PAC. exemption(s) to Policy (date, by what committee or individual, and brief description): CME Required Policy: Yes/ No f yes, please list the Element(s) Affiliated with this Policy (include Element number/name/statement): .6 Student Mistreatment medical school develops effective written policies that define mistreatment, has effective mechanisms in place fo prompt response to any complaints, and supports educational activities aimed at preventing mistreatment.
+Aechanisms for reporting mistreatment are understood by medical students, including visiting medical students, and ensure that any violations can be registered and investigated without fear of retaliation.
+Ill policies will be reviewed by the Policy Advisory Committee every three years unless an earlier review is identified. a ponens war de reviewed by the I ducy Mavisory Communee every three years unless an earlier review is mentifical.
+Oate of Review: 5/23/2024 Additional language added to examples of inappropriate and unacceptable behavior (intentional intimidation, neglect/isolation) and added "or patient and learner" to other behavior that is contrary to the spirit of learning and/or violates the trust.
+Updated links to ETSU policies.